 - Complete the Driver Education School Application form, pay the necessary fees, and submit the required documents along with the application form.

-- The owners and instructors should possess good reputation and character.
+- The owners and instructors should possess a good reputation and character.

-- Establish a clear, concise, and quality curricula and instructions for the students.
+- Establish clear, concise, and quality curricula and instructions for the students.

 - The school should have adequate space, materials, and equipment.

 - The driving instructors should have sufficient education and experience.